Mohan Prasad Subedi

 You can treat yourself to a rejuvenating dip in the natural hot springs located beside the Modi River.
 Highly recommended to experience the natural hot spring, which will help you heal from the long trek.

-Enjoy your final trekking day with an easy descent from Jhinnu Dada.
+Enjoy your final trekking day of your Mt Annapurna trek Nepal with an easy descent from Jhinnu Dada.

 Walk downhill through New Bridge to reach Syauli Bazaar, a place famous for traditional meals (Dal Bhat), where a vehicle awaits.